Getting a child started in a new sport can be daunting. It feels like all the other parents know what's going on, when to sign up, and what to bring.

 Players learn the technical skill needed to thrive in league play.
 Players who wish to test their skill in league play have two options: Join a development Skills Institute Soccer League for instruction and short-sided scrimmaging, or join the Bladium Youth Leagues, both indoor and outdoor, to compete in levels from recreational to competitive.
 Those competitive level players may move up to the Bladium International Soccer Academy classes for the highest level of soccer training.
 Try a FREE Skills Institute Class

 Try a soccer camp

-Our Summer Camp Guide page has a category for sports.
+Our Seasonal Camp Guides have many cool sports camps.
 Look for a multi-sports program like the one at Cal or a dedicated soccer camp like Footfire or ABSC.

 East Bay Soccer Leagues for Recreational and Competitive Teams

 We have personally found it difficult as rookie parents to know when sign-ups are required, so we recommend joining the email list of the league you would like to remind you.